Truphone/connect-api-docs/docs/_sources/reference/orders.md.txt

 ## Purchase a Top-Up

-The customer already has a Truphone SIM.
+A Truphone SIM was already provided.
 Topping up will add connectivity plans to this SIM

 - Allowed roles: `RESELLER`, `ACCOUNT_MANAGER`
 - URL: `v1/order`